DarkHe007/LncRNAs-in-Dryophytes-arenicolor/README.md

 # LncRNAs-in-Dryophytes-arenicolor
 This repository includes code for the tools used in the assembly of brain transcriptomes of three different life cycle stages of Dryophytes arenicolor, and both known and de novo lncRNA identifcation.
-The clean sequencing files and the assembled transcriptomes can be found in the NCBI BioProject Repository PRJNA1295574.
+The clean sequencing files and the assembled transcriptomes can be found in the NCBI BioProject Repository **PRJNA1295574**.
 Each sample is formed by pooling three independent tissues.
+The stages of the samples are Pre-metamorphosis (G26), Metamorphic Climax (G42), and Adults.

 # The order of the scripts should go